RonaldPDV/nagiosDB2/Description.md

 # Open source

-The are many tools or programs in the market that allow you to monitor DB2.
+There are many tools or programs in the market that allow you to monitor DB2.
 There are a few that are really good, and you can understand what is happening inside DB2, and then you can take the best decisions.

 However, these software is not free, and something the licenses are expensive.
 If you took the way to use DB2 Express-C, it is because your current plan is not to pay for the database software (probably you are testing a new feature, you have a small set of data, etc.), and in the same way you are not going to pay for the monitoring software for that database.